preco21/nxzr-legacy/README.md

 rustup component add clippy
 ```

-The project includes multi-target crates, so it may fail to build when commands like `cargo check` is executed on the project root.
+This project includes multi compilation targets, so it may fail to build when

-Make sure to run `cargo check` on sub-directory not the root.
+commands like `cargo check` is executed on the project root.

+Please refer to "Caveats when using VSCode Workspaces feature" section above if you want to cross-compile projects.